blackbhc/refactor/README.md

 ##### Model

-The model level on-the-fly analysis of the target particle(s).
+The model level on-the-fly analysis of the target particles.
 The most common case at present is a disk galaxy.

 - <a id="switch_m"></a>`switch`: whether to enable the model level analysis or not.

-- <a id="region_shape_m"></a>`region_shape`: similar to the `region_shape` in the `Pre` section, but this one is used to calculate the model quantifications of the target particle(s).
+- <a id="region_shape_m"></a>`region_shape`: similar to the `region_shape` in the `Pre` section, but this one is used to calculate the model quantifications of the target particles, can get multiple values.

   - `region_shape` = `sphere`: the region is a sphere or spheroid if `ratio` $\\neq$ 1, the axis of the spheroid is the parallel to the $z$-axis.